sge/yard-sinatra/README.md

     SWAGGER_BASE_PATH='http://api.domain.com/' yardoc -t swagger

+Additionally, you can pass a `CODE_ENV` environment variable with a pointer to a Ruby file which loads your code's environment (classes, models, etc.) YARD will look for `ActiveRecord::Base` objects that correlate with resource API endpoints in order to automatically generate the schema for them.
+For example:

+    CODE_ENV='./lib/environment' yardoc -t swagger

 Old versions of YARD (before 0.6.2) will automatically detect the yard-sinatra plugin and load it.
 In newer versions you must use the `--plugin yard-sinatra` parameter, or add it to a .yardopts file.

 Other use cases